Sierra-Alpha/desert/docs/project-report.md

 across different machines when it comes to my preferred developer environment.
 It is a proof of concept, and I believe it is a success, I will continue to use it for me personally and would be happy to see others take it up as well.
-As it stands it's not entirely polished but definatley useable, I'll likely continue to tweak on it here and there as time allows in order to keep it meeting my needs, but would love for it to be picked up by the open source community and would be keen to support it in that space.
+As it stands it's not entirely polished but definitely useable, I'll likely continue to tweak on it here and there as time allows in order to keep it meeting my needs, but would love for it to be picked up by the open source community and would be keen to support it in that space.